-- 1 tablespoon mirin (or 1/2 teaspoon any other sweetener)
+- 1 tablespoon mirin (or sub 1/2 teaspoon any other sweetener)

-- 1 tablespoon soy sauce (or tamari if gluten-free), to taste
+- 1 tablespoon soy sauce, to taste (or tamari if gluten-free)

-- Boil pasta according to instructions on packet - if using frozen edamame add that too, so you can boil it at the same time
+Boil pasta according to instructions on packet - add the edamame too, so you can boil it at the same time

 - Heat oil in frying pan and add leeks and mushrooms once the oil is hot - fry until the leeks are soft, golden brown and slightly caramelised